NovaInstitute/IndependentImpactWebsite/content/impact-framework/_index.md

 ---
-title: "Impact Framework"
+title: "Roadmap"
-description: "Explore Independent Impact’s foundational guides."
+description: "Track what Independent Impact delivers today and where we are heading next."
 ---